FrancescoMicunco/m5_striveflix_frontend/README.md

 # Getting Started with Create React App

-This project ahs been deployed on https://striveflix-frontend.vercel.app/
+This project has been deployed on https://striveflix-frontend.vercel.app/